-Ford literally tried to put its own stamp on the Jeep design by branding as many parts as it could with an “F,” to differentiate the Jeeps it made from those made by Willys.
-But after the war, it was Willys that tried to give the Jeep a second life as a civilian.
+American Bantam cobbled together a prototype that exceeded the Army’s design parameters.
+Officials were concerned about the tiny automaker’s ability to build the quantity of vehicles it needed, so they contracted Willys-Overland and, later, Ford to build what became the Jeep.
+Ford literally tried to put its own stamp on the Jeep design by branding as many parts as it could with an “F” to differentiate the Jeeps it made from those made by Willys.
+After the war, it was Willys that retained the rights to the design and tried to give the Jeep a second life as a civilian.

-Willys converted its military Jeep—known as the MB—into the CJ-2A.
+Willys converted its military Jeep (known as the MB) into the CJ-2A.
 “CJ” stood for “Civilian Jeep,” and Willys would continue producing these repurposed military vehicles in several distinct generations for roughly four decades.
 The CJ was eventually replaced by the Wrangler, which continues to fill a similar niche today.

 Jeep was born out of the Army’s need for a vehicle that could replace both the horse and the motorcycle as a general-purpose transportation device.

-The XJ was Jeep’s first truly modern SUV, and helped push the brand even further into the mainstream.
+The XJ was Jeep’s first truly modern SUV and helped push the brand even further into the mainstream.